5 Tips to Start Running

 If you’re a non-runner who read this, thank you for letting me try to convince you!
 If you’re inspired to lace up and give running a try, let me know.
 I’d love to hear how it goes!

-If you enjoy reading Sunshine Parenting, please subscribe to get an email update each time I post (use box in right column of my blog), or follow me on Facebook or Pinterest for links to other articles and ideas about camp and parenting.
+If you enjoy reading Sunshine Parenting, please subscribe to get an email update each time I post, or follow me on Facebook or Pinterest for links to other articles and ideas about camp and parenting.
 Thank you for reading and have a happy day with your kids!

 35 Amazing Health Benefits of Running, According to Science